 Preheat oven to 400 degrees.
 Lay an 18 by 13-inch baking sheet underneath another 18 by 13-inch baking sheet (this just creates insulation so the bottoms don't burn) and line top baking sheet with parchment paper or a silicone baking mat.

 In a medium saucepan combine water, pumpkin, butter, brown sugar, salt, 1 tsp cinnamon, nutmeg, ginger and cloves.
-Set over medium-high heat, and cook stirring frequently until it reaches a full boil.
+Set over medium-high heat, and cook stirring frequently until it reaches a full rolling boil.

 Mix in flour and cook, stirring and turning dough constantly with a rubber spatula, for 1 minute (it should form a smooth dough that has come together well).